 The nominating and corporate governance committee is responsible for making recommendations to our board of directors regarding candidates for directorships and the size and composition of our board of directors.
-In addition, the nominating and corporate governance committee is responsible for overseeing our corporate governance policies and reporting and making recommendations to our board of directors concerning governance matters.
+In addition, the nominating and corporate governance committee is responsible for overseeing our corporate governance policies, reporting and making recommendations to our board of directors concerning governance matters and periodically reviewing and evaluating the performance of the Board.

 The members of our nominating and corporate governance committee are Drs.
-Brady, Hill and Widder.
-Dr. Brady serves as the chairman of the committee.
-Our board has determined that each of Drs.
-Brady, Hill and Widder is independent under the applicable rules and regulations of The NASDAQ Capital Market relating to nominating and corporate governance committee independence.
-The nominating and corporate governance committee is governed by a written charter that is available to stockholders on our website at www.evokepharma.com.
+Hill and Widder.
+Dr. Hill serves as the chairman of the committee.
+Our board has determined that Drs.
+Hill and Widder are independent under the applicable rules and regulations of the Nasdaq Capital Market relating to nominating and corporate governance committee did not meet during 2022.